The fascinating origins of Lady Gaga’s mask at the VMAs

 Gaga’s mouth covering, possibly inspired by the breathing apparatus of Darth Vader or Batman villain Bane, featured an animated wavelength.
-The mask’s pixelated oscillations seemed appropriately dystopian for a performance that included a piano housed in a puce-coloured, brain-like carapace.
+The mask’s pixelated oscillations seemed appropriately dystopian for a performance that included a piano housed in a puce-colored, brain-like carapace.
 By contrast, Grande’s mask appeared to be more of an afterthought, consisting of a small rectangle of elasticated black cloth.

 Face coverings on stage may seem obvious, even uninspired, amid a pandemic.
 Most of the world’s governments have now made mask wearing mandatory in public.
 And yet, the reason for this costume decision probably wasn’t straightforward.